danielholmes/pokemon-tcg-pocket-boosters/README.md

 ## TODO

- - Seed simulations
-   - print out seed used
-   - ability to pass a seed in as cmd line arg - verify ran exactly same
+ - Add pack points to config
+ - Stop using primitive values in collections (i.e. numbers)
  - Handle special case of 283 genetic apex.
 Not in any boosters
  - Include wonder picks. e.g.
     - pick a rate such as average 3 boosters opened per day.